-Figure 6-4 Simulation Results of Different Coastal Flooding Scenarios for 2030 and 20502 deployed in the coastal areas of Nansha.
-According to the simulation analysis results mentioned above, the IoT sensing devices (including drone nests) located in the Nansha region in the year 2050 are at a higher risk of exposure to flood disasters.
+Figure 6-4 Simulation Results of Different Coastal Flooding Scenarios for 2030 and 2050 the coastal areas of Nansha.
+According to the simulation analysis results mentioned above, the IoT sensing devices (including drone docking stations) located in the Nansha region in the year 2050 are at a higher risk of exposure to flood disasters.

-Based on the analysis above, by the year 2050, the selected location area for the project's computing center and urban network has a relatively low risk of exposure to flood disasters.
-However, a significant number of IoT sensing devices have been
+Based on the analysis above, by the year 2050, the selected location area for the project's data center and 10GE fiber ring has a relatively low risk of exposure to flood disasters.
+However, a significant number of IoT sensing devices have been deployed in

-2 Reference: "Analysis of Coastal Flood Impacts, Spatial Optimization, and Response Strategies in the Pearl River Estuary Area, Guangzhou" (Lin Weibin, Ph.D.
+&lt;sup>2 Reference: "Analysis of Coastal Flood Impacts, Spatial Optimization, and Response Strategies in the Pearl River Estuary Area, Guangzhou" (Lin Weibin, Ph.D.
 Dissertation, November 2021).